Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 Wait for the emulator to launch and device to start and drag and drop the APK file on the emulator to install the App

-### 4. Ensure that wallet can connect Wallet to the blockchain
+### 4. Ensure that wallet can connect to the blockchain

 ```
 adb reverse tcp:5001 tcp:5001